 Born April 11th 1946 Died May 10th 2015

-In America people were very apathetic towards violence.
+In America, people were very apathetic towards violence.
 It was everywhere, especially on TV.
 Chris Burden realised that people had become quite numb to this, stating, “Shooting People and people being shot is as American as apple pie”.
 He wanted to wake people up from their apathy, so as a sculptural performance piece he decided to have himself shot.

 He asked his good friend who was an accomplished marksman to do this for him.
-His friend agreed, as he liked the idea of shooting someone for art.
+His friend agreed as he liked the idea of shooting someone for art.
 The idea was, that Burden would not suffer any real injury.
 The theory, being that the bullet would just whizz past his left arm, just scratch it, and a small trickle of blood would appear for effect.

 When the time came, he gathered a few friends in a gallery space.
 His friend stood 15ft away from Burden, took aim (pointing his gun slightly more to the left just to be safe) and fired a single shot.
 The 22 calibre bullet still managed to cause a flesh wound.
-Burden went white at the shock of actually being shot and went to hospital.
+Burden went white at the shock of actually being shot and went to the hospital.
 He informed the police that is was an accident.
 This performance catapulted him to fame.

 Other Pieces include